shuang26/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### Exporting attendance summary
-Exports student ID, student name, parent’s email, and attendance history of students recorded in CareBook.
+Exports student ID, student name, parent name, parent’s email, parent number and attendance history of students recorded in CareBook.
 Attendance summary is exported to the current directory where CareBook application is stored in.

 **Command format:** `export <fileName>`